-Broadly speaking, I study how online extremist groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
-Simply explained, I study how online groups respond to things like platform censorship and bans to understand how they manage to persist despite our attempts to thwart them, and what we can learn about platform governance as a result.
+Broadly speaking, I study how online hate groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
+Simply explained, I study how these communities respond to things like platform censorship and bans to understand how they manage to persist despite attempts to thwart them, and what we can learn about platform governance as a result.

 In my work, I use qualitative, critical, and some computational methods, particularly focusing on online ethnography and discourse analysis.
 To frame my research, I use theories and approaches from anthropology, feminist and critical race studies, cultural studies, STS, communication, and social movement studies.

 Welcome to my website!